5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 It may seem obvious, but this is a step that is often neglected or taken for granted.
 You might just think it’s something you’re “supposed” to do, which only means you’ll feel guilty when you don’t meet unrealistic goals.

 Think about the specific reasons why each goal important to you to make sure it’s not something you think you “should” do.
+“Should” is a chore, while “want” is a desire.

-Because you may not always feel like following through on a resolution you’ve set, but you can choose to engage in it anyway because it means something important to you.
+Clarifying the deeper meaning underlying your New Year’s project gives you the option of choosing what’s more important to you whenever you don’t feel like it.
+You may not always feel like following through on a resolution you’ve set, but you can choose to engage in it anyway because it means something important to you.

 Example: